 Comanche Nation Fair – Lawton, OK

+As the Delaware Nation Ambassador, any other event attended will need to be approved by the Cultural Preservation Director if wanting to wear any Delaware Nation Princess crown, banner, shawl, etc. to a non-required event.

 Applications will be accepted until April 26, 2024 in person, mail or by E-mail at the following address: